A tibble: 6 × 5

 filter(date == min(date))

-```echo: false hides the code, so the dashboard shows only results. latest keeps the most recent survey per site (used by the value boxes and the table), and first keeps the earliest one, so we can show how much cover has changed.
+```echo: false hides the code, so the dashboard shows only results, and include: false keeps this setup cell from becoming a card of its own.
+The chunk loads the packages and the data, then prepares two subsets: latest keeps the most recent survey per site (used by the value boxes and the table), and first keeps the earliest one, so we can show how much cover has changed.

 2. A row of headline numbers (value boxes).